 Participants will:

-• support colleagues to develop and refine the use of pedagogical strategies that support the development of fluency in additive facts for all pupils.
+• support colleagues to develop and refine the use of pedagogical and assessment strategies that support the development of fluency in additive facts for all pupils.

 Participants will: